-- (a) All student registrations are done in accordance with the coordinated arrangements of the Registrar, as approved by the ECS.
-Registrations for Master's and doctoral degrees for the first semester can take place until the last working day in March, and the registrations for the second semester can take place until the last working day in September. - (b) Before a person's term of study commences, she/he must annually, during the first registration opportunity, register for both semesters (if applicable) for the period as prescribed by the Senate, and must pay the required fees. - (c) Academic credit is earned only in respect of modules registered for in compliance with the correct module code(s) as indicated in the faculty rules, and for which passes have been obtained. - (d) Registration for modules at the beginning of the year in respect of the second semester is conditional and remains subject to the rules that apply to modules with specific prerequisites, as set out in the rules of the faculties in question. - (e) On the recommendation of the programme director and/or the academic head of department and with the dean's approval, a doctoral degree student may - irrespective of the prerequisites that apply in respect of undergraduate qualifications - register for the said modules without having complied with the prerequisites, and then simultaneously take the modules at different levels within the same discipline. - (f) A person cannot simultaneously register for more than one (1) qualification - at this institution, except on the basis of exceptional circumstances justified in writing, with the approval of the Registrar, on the recommendation of the dean(s); - (ii) or another institution of higher education, except on the basis of exceptional circumstances justified in writing and with the approval of the dean(s) in question, and of the other institution of higher education, taking into account the specific admission requirements, and with written notification to the Registrar as well as the other institution of higher education. - (g) The UFS grants no registration with retroactive effect for any qualification. - (h) Conditional academic registration is granted by the UFS only if the Registrar approves such registration.
-Financial and academic motivations for conditional registration can be considered. - (i) (i) If the dean of a faculty grants approval to a student to register for a qualification or a module at a time other than the registration opportunity approved by the Senate, an additional fee will be levied for late registration.
+- (g) Simultaneously with the application for approval of the research proposal and provisional title, a supervisor, as well as a co-supervisor(s) (if applicable), must be approved by the faculty board at the recommendation of the academic head of department, in accordance with the faculty procedures. - (h) A student who wishes to begin, after the registration period, with Doctoral Degree studies that do not include examination papers, may be permitted to register by the academic head of department.
+Study fees and the minimum residential period, as stipulated in the UFS PQM, will apply. - (i) When a student submits a thesis or interrelated, publishable manuscripts/published articles after the communicated deadline, the student's fees will be adjusted proportionally.
+The academic year in which the degree is awarded determines the fees charged and payable: - (i) If the degree is awarded in time for the student to graduate at the June graduation ceremony, no fees are paid by the student for that year. - (ii) If the degree is not awarded in time for the June graduation, but in time for the December graduation, the student pays the registration fee plus 50% of the tuition fees for the first semester. - (j) Where these steps take place between October and December and therefore do not fall within the official registration period, the student must (at least within the subsequent year(s)) register for the qualification concerned within the scheduled registration period. - (k) Academic credit is earned only in respect of modules registered for in compliance with the correct module code(s) as indicated in the faculty rules, and for which passes have been obtained. - (I) Registration for modules at the beginning of the year in respect of the second semester is conditional and remains subject to the rules that apply to modules, with specific prerequisites as set out in the rules of the faculties in question. - (m) On the recommendation of the programme director and/or the academic head of department and with the dean's approval, a student may - irrespective of the prerequisites that apply in respect of undergraduate qualifications - register for the said modules without having complied with the prerequisites, and then simultaneously take the modules at different levels within the same discipline. - (n) A person cannot simultaneously register for more than one (1) qualification - (i) at this institution, except on the basis of exceptional circumstances justified in writing, with the approval of the Registrar, on the recommendation of the dean(s); - (ii) or at another institution of higher education, except on the basis of exceptional circumstances justified in writing and with the approval of the dean(s) in question, and of the other institution of higher education, taking into account the specific admission requirements, and with written notification to the Registrar as well as the other institution of higher education; - (o) No retroactive registration will be granted for any qualification.